Rashid Yussuff

-Rashid Olatokunbo Oladobe Alao Yussuff (born 23 September 1989) is an English footballer who plays as a midfielder.
+Rashid Olatokunbo Oladobe Alao Yussuff (born 23 September 1989) is an English footballer who plays as a midfielder for Chatham Town.

 Career

 Early years

 Yussuff is of Nigerian descent but was born in Poplar, London on 23 September 1989.
 He is often nicknamed Toks as an abbreviation of his middle name Olatokunbo.
 Yussuff began his career as a trainee at Charlton Athletic Academy in July 2006 at the age of 17.
-He scored 8 league goals for the under-18 squad in the 2007-08 Premier Academy League, as well as scoring 2 goals for the under-18s in the FA Youth Cup.
+He scored eight league goals for the under-18 squad in the 2007–08 Premier Academy League, as well as scoring two goals for the under-18s in the FA Youth Cup.
 In spite of this, however, he failed to break into the first team and on 1 November 2008 the 19-year-old midfielder was loaned out to Conference side Northwich Victoria on an initial one-month deal.
 Yussuff made his debut for Northwich Victoria on 8 November 2008 in a 1–0 defeat to Burton Albion.
 He went on to make six more appearances for "The Vics" with his last match being a 1–0 defeat to Altrincham on 26 December 2008, after which he returned to his parent club.
-The midfielder would make his only appearance for "The Addicks" as a 79th minute substitute for Lloyd Sam in the Third Round of the 2008-09 FA Cup in which Charlton Athletic beat Norwich City 1–0 at Carrow Road on 13 January 2009, in front of a crowd of 13,997.
+The midfielder would make his only appearance for "The Addicks" as a 79th minute substitute for Lloyd Sam in the Third Round of the 2008–09 FA Cup in which Charlton Athletic beat Norwich City 1–0 at Carrow Road on 13 January 2009, in front of a crowd of 13,997.
 On 26 March 2009, Yussuff was loaned out to Conference side Ebbsfleet United for the remainder of the 2008–09 season.
 He made his debut for Ebbsfleet United on 31 March 2009 in a 1–0 win over Altrincham.
 Yussuff scored his first professional league goal for Ebbsfleet United on 13 April 2009 in a 2–1 victory over Lewes.
 Yussuff made 8 league appearances for "The Fleet" in total, the last being a 2–2 draw against Salisbury City on 26 April 2009 before returning to his parent club.
 Yussuff was subsequently released by Charlton Athletic at the end of the 2008–09 season.